oxfordroadmapping/country-profiles-clean-up-zh_hant/central-america-n-caribbean/montserrat.md

 overseas territory of the UK

 ### 首都
-- `name`: Plymouth; note - Plymouth was abandoned in 1997 because of volcanic activity; interim government buildings have been built at Brades Estate, the de facto capital, in the Carr's Bay/Little Bay vicinity at the northwest end of Montserrat
+- `名稱`: Plymouth; note - Plymouth was abandoned in 1997 because of volcanic activity; interim government buildings have been built at Brades Estate, the de facto capital, in the Carr's Bay/Little Bay vicinity at the northwest end of Montserrat
-- `geographic coordinates`: 16 42 N, 62 13 W
+- `地理坐標`: 16 42 N, 62 13 W
-- `time difference`: UTC-4 (1 hour ahead of Washington, DC, during Standard Time)
+- `時差`: UTC-4 (1 hour ahead of Washington, DC, during Standard Time)
-- `etymology`: now entirely deserted because of volcanic activity, the city was originally named after Plymouth, England; *de jure*, Plymouth remains the capital city of Montserrat; it is therefore the only ghost town that serves as the capital of a political entity
+- `语源学`: now entirely deserted because of volcanic activity, the city was originally named after Plymouth, England; *de jure*, Plymouth remains the capital city of Montserrat; it is therefore the only ghost town that serves as the capital of a political entity

 ### 行政區劃
 3 parishes; Saint Anthony, Saint Georges, Saint Peter